 You are eligible for Medical Plan coverage if you are

-- not yet ordained as a teaching elder and enrolled full time in a theological seminary, graduate school of religion, divinity school, or school of Christian Education;
+- not yet ordained as a teaching elder or otherwise employed in eligible service, and enrolled full time in a theological seminary, graduate school of religion, divinity school, or school of Christian education;

 How To Enroll

 You may enroll for Medical Plan coverage by providing to the Board of Pensions

 - written verification from your presbytery that you are under its care, classified as an inquirer or candidate, and are “in good faith” preparing for a church vocation within the Presbyterian Church (U.S.A.);

 - written verification from your seminary that you are enrolled full time, as defined by the school;

 - a completed Seminary Student Benefits Plan Membership Application with your anticipated graduation date;